sachaRfd/Reef_Project/README.md

     - For now it is each image in one file --> LATER WILL have to group them together --> but this led to errors when I tried

 ## Basic Notebooks:
-Simple implementations of the models
+Simple implementations of the models:

    - Pytorch notebook: just an implementation of an autoencoder --> Just to see if it worked
    - MNIST notebook: double checking model works with the given dataset --> also used to understand how to run code
    - Basic Reef Notebook: Implementation of the model with our reef data

 ### Basic Reef notebook:
 - Worked fine on small reefs of size 26x26, 50x50 and 75x75--> but size of the dataset was still significantly small